TesslateAI/studio-lite/README.md

 - Type-safe backend with Drizzle ORM and TypeScript
 - Stripe integration for managing premium access (if enabled)
 - Extensible model configuration via `lib/models.json`
+- Model Selection Behavior
+  - After login, the first free model is always selected by default, regardless of previous chat history or sessions.
+This ensures all users start with a free model after signing in.

 ---